MicrosoftDocs/Viva/WorkplaceAnalytics/Use/solutions-scan.md

 ### To track an active plan

-1. The table on the **Solutions > Manage** page displays plans that can be either scheduled or active.
+1. The table on the **Solutions > Manage** page shows plans that can be either scheduled or active.
 To see active plans, select **Active** in the toolbar above the table.

-2. In the row of the plan you want to investigate, select **Track** to display the tracking dashboard, which shows information about the progress of the plan up to this point.
+2. In the row of the plan you want to investigate, select **Track** to see the tracking dashboard, which shows information about the progress of the plan up to this point.

 ## Concepts